 Leave requests are managed by each individual school.
 Faculty should request periods of leave in writing through the Chair of their department, their Dean and the Provost.
 For more information, see the Faculty Handbook Section III.C.10.
+These leaves are processed on a rolling basis.

 New Parent (Primary Caregiver) Leave